postersw/AndersonIsland/ReadMe.txt

 4/3/14  New Provisioning Profile for Esther's iPhone 5.
 Created new phonegap build signing key: "AIADevPush040317" consisting
 	of posterswdev.p12 cert and AndersonIslandDevPush.mobileprovision on my PC only which enables Esther's iPhone 5 for testing.

-HOW TO Create new Development/Production Certificate:
+HOW TO Create new Development/Production Certificate  every year when the old ones expire:
 	The overall process is:
 		1. Generate a Certificate Signing Request (CSR) xxxx.certSigningRequest. using Keychain.
-You can use an existing one. posterswdev.certSigningRequest or posterswprod...
+		   NOTE: You should use an existing one. posterswdev.certSigningRequest or posterswprod...
 		2. Use that to generate the Certificate on the developer.apple.com web site.
 		3. Import that certificate back into Keychain on the Mac.
 Then export the Public key to a P12 file.
 		4. Create a Provisioning Profile using the Certificate from #2 on the developer.apple.com web site.
 		5. Download the MobileProfile file from #4.
 		6. Upload the MobileProfile and the P12 file to build.phonegap.com.
+NO longer necessary as of 2020 because I build on mac.
 	DETAILS:
 	Open Mac.
+	    Bring up Virtual Mac.Macincloud: Windows Accessories->remote desktop to LA051.macincloud.com,
+		then login as user901584 pw= pwd29837
 		Open Safari.
 	From Safari:
 		Bring up Safari and log into the 'developer.apple.com' -> account (robertbedoll@gmail.com, DD1) -> Certificates,Identifiers...